Optimizing Wind Turbine Blade Aerodynamics

 A wind turbine blade design with improved efficiency and bird safety.
 The turbine has a central hub with spokes connecting to a peripheral rim.
 Blades are mounted inside the rim near the edge.
 This reduces stress on the blades compared to cantilevered designs.
 The interior edge gap between blades and hub prevents birds flying into the blades.
 The blades rotate at a constant angle of attack.
 This optimizes power extraction by matching blade tip speed to the wind.
 The blades are adjustable for blade length variation.

-6. Vertical Axis Wind Turbine with Double-Layered Reversible Rotation and Movable Wings
+6. Double-Layered Vertical Axis Wind Turbine with Coaxial Reversible Rotation and Horizontally Movable Wings

 Zhaotai Wang, 2024